nhsd-exeter/dos-integration/README.md

 Instructions and tips for basic authentication for AWS can be found online.
 Any method that lets you authenticate and assume roles will work with this project. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

-There is also an automated ways to setup AWS access within the mac setup.
-Once the mac stup scripts have been run.
-The following command can be used to switch between AWS roles.
+There is also an automated method to setup AWS access within the mac setup.
+Once the mac stup scripts have been run, the following command can be used to choose and switch between AWS roles.

      tx-mfa